-Trevor is a 5-6 year old shepherd/lab mix who possibly has some other breeds in there as well.
-Trevor was found in a rural area 2 years ago and it was quickly determined that he was a semi-feral dog.
+Trevor is a 6-7 year old Professional Ball Fetcher & All-Around Great Guy.
+Trevor was found in a rural area over 2 years ago and it was quickly determined that he was a semi-feral dog.
 He has made wonderful progress in the past 2 years in his foster home, but Trevor needs some extra help with his human socialization skills to get him ready to be adopted.
 Trevor likes other dogs and has lived with numerous dogs since being in foster care.
-He even seems to be okay with cats.
-Trevor seems to be more scared of them than anything else.

 "This week Trevor was exposed to heat and he is not a fan of it.
 I can't blame him though.
 He enjoys chasing balls, but it doesn't last too long in this weather even in the mornings… Playing fetch is something fun for him to do and it's also an opportunity for me to reinforce his cues.
 He is doing really well with all of them.
 Trevor met the newest dog in the program, Ozzie, and he did well as expected.
 Trevor is great with the dogs here and is easy to introduce.
 He continues to socialize when he feels like it and remains curious enough to approach but will keep his distance most times.
 He will allow some to pet him and prefers for it not to be on his head."

 "This week has been like the others but with better weather.
 Trevor has been enjoying his time outside and also his time with his old handler who has been working with him more.
 Trevor and his new friend, Tegan, have been playing well together, but she could never replace his best friend, Tiffany.
 Trevor loves chasing balls around and does really well with the commands associated with playing fetch.
 He is surprisingly good at actually catching the balls too."